roc-11/football-crazy-pp5/README.md

 ### Unresolved bugs

+There are no unresolved bugs that I am presently aware of.

 ### Future Features/Improvements

 The Football Crazy e-commerce store is functioning as planned in its current state.
 However, the developer plans to implement some new features, and improve upon some existing features, in order to improve the customer's/user's shopping experience.